 Depending on the total number of players who come out for a given season, our tryouts may be handled as an informal assessment of each player’s skills as they practice with the team, or as a more formal organized process working the players through various stations or drills.
 Previous membership on the HCYA roster is not a guarantee of making the roster or a particular squad in future years, although generally participating in the HCYA program does prove very helpful in advancing a player’s abilities.

-Most of our practices are combined with both V/JV players practicing together, and we strive very much to think of HCYA Baseball as “one team”.
+Many of our practices are combined with both V/JV players practicing together, and we strive very much to think of HCYA Baseball as “one team”.
 However, game/league roster limits and playing time considerations do require us to operate two different squads for game situations both in fall and spring, so there will be two squads formed for that purpose once the coaches have had a chance to evaluate the level of each player’s skill and how that fits into the needs of each squad.

 Note: even if your son comes into this season having been a Varsity player at the high school level on another team, he will be evaluated in this process and may be slotted to JV, or as a “swing player” participating on both V and JV.
 Even if this happens initially, do not be concerned that this is a once-and-done decision.
 Evaluations are being made continually at each game and practice, and there are many examples of players moving up/down to/from Varsity as the season progresses, as their skills and/or team needs change.